 3. To end a tenancy due to a breach.
 A 14 day termination notice may be given at anytime if either party breaches a term of the agreement, or if the tenant is more than 14 days in arrears of rent.

-Who pays for damage by the tenant?
+Who is required to pays for any damages caused by the tenant?

 The question of what constitutes damage and what is considered acceptable “wear and tear” is always an issue in property management.

 In cases of damage to a property attributable to a tenant that is not considered normal wear and tear, normally the bond will provide sufficient protection to remedy the damage.